 Most customers using prepaid meters are blocked because of credit control.
+So, how to unblock the electricity meter?
+In such a case, you should present your case to the municipality for immediate resolution on how to unblock a prepaid electricity meter.
 There are, however, several other reasons that may end up with your meter blocked.
-In such a case, you should present your case to the municipality for immediate resolution on how to unblock prepaid electricity meter.

 “Amount tendered is less than required amount” is another standard error that customers with recently blocked meters experience.
 Purchasing additional tokens often resolves this issue making sure you settle all your arrears before receiving an allocation of units.
 If the problem persists, then reach out to the municipality for instant technical help.

 Discussed below are several other prepaid meter number letdowns that you will possibly encounter as an electricity consumer.